What We Tried to Stop Our Son’s Chewing Habit

 By the end of second grade, we could not solve the problem, and when he got to third grade, it was still a problem.

 His third-grade teacher did not like him chewing on paper.
-This is the year that we were introduced to sensory chewing necklaces.
-These can be found easily on Amazon.com using a search term like, Sensory Chew Necklaces.
+This is the year we learned that sensory chewing in kids is actually a recognized behavior with products designed specifically to help, like sensory chewing necklaces.
+These can be found easily on Amazon.com using the search term Sensory Chew Necklaces.

 A sensory chewing necklace has a round rubber medallion that they wear, and when they get the urge to chew, they can chew on the medallion.